std.array

 slice | std.contract.unstable.ArraySliceFun

-returns the slice of array
+slice start end array returns the slice of array between start (included) and

-end
+end (excluded).

 Preconditions

-In slice start end value
+In slice start end value, start and end must be positive

-integers such that 0 <= start <= end <= std.array.length value
+integers such that 0 <= start <= end <= std.array.length value.

 Examples